daphne-simons/halter-test/NOTES.md

     - Sometimes a user will want to see all the cows at a particular time.
     - Sometimes a user will want to see just one cow at a particular time.

+### Assumptions

+- In what time frame has this location data been collected?
+The result of this could determine how I create the UI.

+ oldest: 2024-10-31 14:07:52.000
+ newest: 2024-11-01 10:59:55.000
+  - 19 hours, 51 minutes, and 3 seconds.
+AKA: 19:51:03 (hh:mm:ss).

+**Assumption** : To create a UI that gives you a 24 hours window (roughly), through which you can choose a time of day.

+**Stretch**, check back in with Guidance team to see if a calendar option with a date picker would be useful.